-- Boston's Hidden Restaurants --

 (617) 567-4972 Find location!

-Photo of Angela's Cafe, East Boston, MA East Boston, which was a predominantly Italian neighborhood not too long ago, is now mostly Hispanic, and the dining scene certainly reflects this trend, with many restaurants serving Mexican, Salvadoran, Brazilian, and Peruvian cuisine.
-And while it is up for debate as to which of these restaurants are the cream of the crop, there is one place in the historic Eagle Hill district called Angela's Cafe that this writer believes is one of the best Mexican restaurants in the Boston area.
+Photo of Angela's Cafe, East Boston, MA East Boston, which was a predominantly Italian neighborhood not all that long ago, is now heavily Hispanic, and the dining scene certainly reflects this trend, with many restaurants serving Mexican, Salvadoran, Colombian, Brazilian, and Peruvian cuisine, to name a few.
+And while it is up for debate as to which of these restaurants are the cream of the crop, there is one place in the historic Eagle Hill district called Angela's Cafe that some consider (including this writer) is one of the best Mexican restaurants in the entire Boston area.

-Angela's, which resides in a residential neighborhood, could easily be mistaken for a sub shop from the outside, but the plain exterior and interior mean little to those who dine at this extraordinary restaurant.
-Whether patrons sit at one of the handful of tables or up at the counter (or do takeout), they are greeted with some truly outstanding food.
+Angela's, which resides in a primarily residential neighborhood, could easily be mistaken for a cafe or sub shop from the outside, but the relatively plain exterior and simple (but attractive) interior mean little to those who dine at this restaurant.
+Whether patrons sit at one of the handful of tables or head up to the counter to pick up takeout food, they are greeted with some truly outstanding food.
 The sauce is the thing here, with a slightly hot red sauce and a cooler green sauce adding much flavor to select dishes.
 And the mole sauce is like no other you will find in or near Boston, as it is overflowing with a mix of flavors, including bitter chocolate, chiles, cinnamon, and a number of other spices and ingredients.

 As is the case with restaurant guides, not all dining spots on Boston's Hidden Restaurants are equal in quality, but there are precious few that make us say, "Wow."
 Angela's Cafe certainly is one restaurant that has that "wow" factor, and the fact that it is a family-owned spot with friendly, down-to-earth people running it doesn't hurt, either.
 A tip of the hat to Angela's Cafe, which has helped make it even more exciting to go to East Boston for dining out these days.